quorumcontrol/tupelo-docs/tutorials/notebook.md

 }
 ```

-Finally we will finish our our notebook creation by creating a new empty ChainTree
+Finally, we finish our notebook creation by instantiating a new empty ChainTree
-and then saving it by calling our two new functions to compose and store our key and
+and then saving it by calling our two new functions.
+One to compose and the other to store
-the identifier for our notebook ChainTree.
+our key and the identifier for our notebook ChainTree.

 ```javascript
 async function createNotebook() {